cis-ncbj/app-service-api/Docs/_build/html/_sources/webapi.txt

   alongside the status message e.g.:
   "Aborted:-94 @Validator - Not supported variable: bad_variable"
 * Killed - Job was killed either by the user or by the underlying queue system.
-  The exit code is returned alonng with the status message e.g.:
+  The exit code is returned along with the status message e.g.:
   "Killed:271 Job was killed by the scheduler"

 Example implementation in python::